-We also work with our University’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.
+We also work with the University’s Student Development Team to help you find out about further work experience, internships, placements, and voluntary opportunities.

 “I never expected to develop such enthusiasm and passion for my chosen subject.
 I have acquired and built on a range of different skills, and by the end of my first year I had obtained paid employment within two separate organisations: a community interest company in Essex and a registered charity in Suffolk.”

 David Bloomfield, FdA Therapeutic Communication and Therapeutic Organisation.

 UK entry requirements

 BTEC: DDM, depending on subject studied - advice on acceptability can be provided.